-At grade-level or department meetings throughout the interim assessment cycles, teachers will continue to discuss their student's' progress in mastering standards, analyze student work, and discuss best practices.
+At grade-level or department meetings throughout the interim assessment cycles, teachers will continue to discuss their students' progress in mastering standards, analyze student work, and discuss best practices.
 Each teacher will receive one-on-one coaching, from a member of the leadership team, which will, in part, focus on planning, lesson observation, feedback, and informal assessments as they relate to student outcomes on formative assessments.

 Ultimately, these weekly or bi-weekly assessments will help ensure that students receive the instruction and intervention or acceleration they need to be successful on the interim assessments and ultimately, the CAASPP.
-The table below shows KSA's goals for weekly or bi-weekly assessments.
+The table below shows KIPP Sol's goals for weekly or bi-weekly assessments.

-Figure 21L Performance expectations for these assessments:
+Performance expectations for these assessments can be found below: